YannickRobin/hybris_modules/flexibleSearchService/README.md

 # FlexibleSearchService example

 ## Overview
-The goal of this example is to show you can call a hybris Spring bean inside a Javascript module.
+This demo shows how to call a hybris Spring bean inside a Javascript module.

 ## How to execute